rmcqueen/remote-arduino-querying/README.md

  - Arduino failing to connect?
 Make sure your the hostname variable used is your ip4 address
  - The same Arduino sometime works and sometimes doesnt?
 Try changing your mac addres declared a little bit - the router may still think its in use from a previous run
  - MQTT communications not playing nice in general?
 Use the config/moquette.conf as your moquette configuration
+ - Arduino IDE versions that are < 1.8.3 throw static analysis exceptions for a void pointer being unable to convert to a char pointer.
+Untested in early versions of 1.8.X